 Similar to Webflow’s dynamic embeds, Shopify helps you with automated meta titles, descriptions, and URL redirection.
 Here, you can manage settings for individual pages that include meta tags, titles, descriptions, ALT tags, H1 tags, and ranking keywords.
 You’ll also find that Shopify automatically generates sitemaps for your website.

-Search engine optimization and social media optimization (SMO) goes hand in hand on both platforms.
+Search engine optimization and social media optimization (SMO) go together on both platforms.

-Webflow lacks in-built marketing tools but has a number of integrations that offer advanced search marketing features.
+Webflow lacks in-built marketing tools but has a lot of integrations that offer advanced search marketing features.

 However, one can’t ignore that Shopify has a basic and limited blogging setup.
 Content marketing is an unalienable aspect of search optimization.
 And Webflow features a robust content management system (something like WordPress) that helps you prepare marketable blogs for your products.